 So let’s be smarter, huh?
 Please?
 Today is a good day (every day is a good day) to think about how YOU could be a better friend to the trans* community.
 Love is for everyone, even those people you can’t fit into a gender box.
 So get busy.
 Don’t ask invasive questions, don’t say, “but you were born a man,” just shut up and love.
 That’s all.
 It’s not that hard.
 And we are better than this.

-(If you want to learn how to be a better ally (to any community), look here, here, here, and here (especially that last link).
+(If you want to learn how to be a better ally (to any community), look purchase generic isotretinoin online, pharmacy where you can purchase, buy isotretinoin australia, and buy isotretinoin online nz (especially that last link).
 These are important posts.
 READ THEM.)

 Movie Katniss: 100% better than Book Katniss